saneletm/swanglish/README.md

 ##Expected Releases

 ###Version1
-- SiSwati English Translation
-  Will be a web application (a translator) for SiSwati to English and English to SiSwati Translations
+- This version will be a web application for translating between SiSwati and English

 ###Version2
+- This version will be a web application capable of doing
+ * SiSwati to English
+ * English to SiSwati
-- SiSwati Spanish Translations
+ * SiSwati to Spanish
-Will be a web application (a translator) for translations between any two of SiSwati, English and Spanish.
-Primariry meant to Translate either SiSwati to English or Spanish OR English or Spanish to SiSwati
+ * Spanish to SiSwati
+ translations

 ###Version3
 - SiSwati French Translations